Home / Coffee knowledge / The Coffee Roasting Championship. Disciplines, process and evaluation

 Die Kaffee-Röstmeisterschaft.
 Disziplinen, Ablauf und Bewertung

 The Coffee Roasting Championship.
-Disciplines, Process, and Judging
+Disciplines, process and evaluation

-Barista and Latte Art championships have become established and are now familiar to many.
-The coffee roasting championship, however, is still a niche.
-Yet, it is the championship where only craftsmanship counts, and no showmanship is required.
-The focus is on taste, and the learning curve is high.
+Barista and Latte Art championships are well-established and a familiar concept to many today.
+However, the coffee roasting championship is still a bit of a niche.
+Yet, it is the one championship where only craftsmanship counts and no show is required.
+Taste is at the center, and the learning potential is high.

-It smells, it cracks, and then Sofia opens the flap door on the Giesen roaster and lets the beans fall into the cooling sieve.
-The roaster from the Kaffeemacher:innen roastery team has just roasted her last batch for the 2024 championships.
-The coffee she selected will be packaged and tasted two days later by a professional jury.
+It smells, it cracks, and then Sofia opens the hatch on the Giesen roaster and lets the beans fall into the cooling tray.
+The roaster from the Kaffeemacher:innen roasting team has just roasted her final batch for the 2024 championships.
+The coffee she selected is packaged and tasted by a professional jury two days later.

 Sofia